-There were neither new Director nor new key management team personnel being appointed to the Company and the Group during FYE 2020.
+There were no new key senior management personnel being appointed to the Company and Group during FYE 2021.

-12. Boardroom diversity
+13. Boardroom diversity

 An appointment to the Board is a long-term commitment to the Company as a truly diversified Board can enhance its effectiveness and capacity with diversity of thoughts and perspectives.
 The Board ensures that there is no discrimination on the basis of, but not limited to, ethnicity, race, age, gender, nationality, political affiliation, religious affiliation, sexual orientation, marital status, education, physical ability or geographic region, during the recruitment of new Board members.